Money Management Product Reviews

 Buying Stocks on Robinhood

-When it comes to buying stocks on Robinhood’s platform, I’m really not sure it could be any easier — even for a newbie like me.
+When it comes to buying stocks on Robinhood’s platform, I’m really not sure it could be any easier — even for a newbie.
 All you need to do is enter how many shares you’d like to purchase, review the order, and submit.
 Moreover, if you don’t have the funds available to make the trade, it will prompt you to make a transfer for the difference.

 As a long-time Disney fan, I knew what stock I wanted to buy before I even downloaded Robinhood.
 At the same time, I didn’t necessarily just want to pay the going rate to own a small piece of the Mouse House.
 That’s why I decided to give Robinhood’s limit order option a try.

 Simply put, placing a limit order allows you to state what price you’re willing to buy a stock at and have the app execute your order should it become available.
 You can elect to have these orders expire the next day or keep them open indefinitely.
-In my case I entered a limit order for a couple of dollars below the current market price, set it to expire only when canceled, and was surprised to find I had become a Disney shareholder the next day.
-Incidentally I set a second order to buy if $DIS fell below $100 a share and so I now own two shares of the Walt Disney Company.
+In my case, I entered a limit order for a couple of dollars below the current market price, set it to expire only when canceled, and was surprised to find I had become a Disney shareholder the next day.
+Incidentally, I set a second order to buy if $DIS fell below $100 a share and so this eventually led to me buying another share.

 Robinhood also offers the ability to set Stop Loss and Stop Limit orders, allowing users to set buy prices above the current trading price.
-Likewise you can also set similar triggers to have the app sell your stock positions when the price reaches certain lows or highs.
-I won’t pretend to understand all the intricacy and exceptions to these tools but they’ve worked pretty well for me (note: I haven’t actually sold any stock yet so I haven’t tried those options).
+Likewise, you can also set similar triggers to have the app sell your stock positions when the price reaches certain lows or highs.
+I won’t pretend to understand all the intricacy and exceptions to these tools but they’ve worked pretty

 Fractional shares

-Like several digital brokerage accounts, Robinhood now allows users to purchase pieces of stocks or WTFs instead of needing to buy a full share.
+Like several digital brokerage accounts, Robinhood allows users to purchase fractional shares of stocks or ETFs instead of needing to buy a full share.
 To do this, you’ll just need to enter the amount you want to buy in U.S. dollars (as opposed to putting the number of shares).
 While this is a great option for more expensive stocks or for users who want even greater diversification, there are a couple of small drawbacks.
 First, fractional shares aren’t available for all stocks — although most major companies are available.
-Additionally, at the time, you can only do market orders for fractional shares.
+Additionally, you can only do market orders for fractional shares.
 So, if you prefer a limit buy option, you’ll need to stick to full shares.

 Voting rights for your stocks